philatype/kosal/README.md

 # kosal

-Kosal is a minimalist and contemporary set of chess pieces released under the Creative Commons Attribution-NonCommercial 4.0 International Public License.
+Kosal is a minimalist and contemporary set of chess pieces released under the Creative Commons Attribution 4.0 International Public License.